johnalupton/py_load_balancer/readme.md

 Concurrency as a design approach seems to be concerned with independently **dealing with** a lot of "things" (functions, processes) at once (i.e. solution structure) as opposed to parallelism **doing** a lot of things at once.

-Concurrent design leads to independent processes, but we have to make processes communicate.
+Concurrent design leads to independent processes, so creates the nned for inter-processes communication.

-I wanted to investigate how to set up a generic concurrent processing architecture.
-To be concurrent (and not cooperative multitasking), I used the python `multiprocessing.Process` rather than `asyncio`, `concurrent.futures` or `multiprocessing.Thread` libraries.

-Also to keep the implementation close to the conceptual design without using too many language specific features, `multiprocssing.Pool` is not used.
+I wanted to investigate how to set up a generic concurrent processing architecture, with as little language specificit as possible.
+To be concurrent (and not cooperative multitasking), I used the Python `multiprocessing.Process` as this is the simplest "spawn process" functionality rather than `asyncio`, `concurrent.futures` or `multiprocessing.Thread` libraries. `asyncio` and `multiprocessing.Thread` are concerned with I/O bound processes and use cooperative multitasking (essentially an intelligent single thread). `concurrent.futures` uses pool-based multiple processes but I wanted to not use language-dependent pool management to keep the implementation structurally close to the design.
+Similarly for `multiprocssing.Pool`.
 The pool is managed by the `Balancer` to enable load-based balancing.

 In this architecture, a variable number of `Requester`s send `Requests` to a single `Balancer` via a single FIFO request queue (`multiprocessing.Queue`).